mustafalail/TPV-Tool/README.md

 ### 8. Choosing a Configuration Method.
 The next step is configuring the analysis (TPV Main Window, 5).
 There are two ways to configure the analysis.
 The first method is entering a new analysis configuration.
 The second method is using a previously defined configuration stored in a .properties file.
 #### i.
 Creating a New Analysis Configuration
-Creating an analysis configuration done by specifying a search-scope and search-depth for the analysis.
+Creating an analysis configuration is done by specifying a search-scope and search-depth for the analysis.
 Search-scope defines the maximum number of objects of each class that can be instantiated during analysis.
 Search-depth defines the maximum number of transitions considered for analysis.
 Once scope and depth have been specified, it is possible to enter an advanced configuration mode.
 In this advanced mode, an individual analysis configuration can be created for each class and association present in the model.
 #### ii.
 Using a Previously Defined Configuration
 To use a previously created configuration, click on the *Configuration method* dropdown (TPV Main Window, 5) and select *Upload .properties file*.